radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Authentication using X.509 certificates with PKIX trust model (TLS-X.509-PKIX)
 {: #tlsx509pkix }

-All RADIUS/(D)TLS server implementations MUST implement this model.
+All RadSec server implementations MUST implement this model.
-RADIUS/(D)TLS client implementations SHOULD implement this model, but MUST implement either this or TLS-PSK.
+RadSec client implementations SHOULD implement this model, but MUST implement either this model or TLS-PSK.

 If implemented, the following rules apply:

 * Implementations MUST allow the configuration of a trust anchor (i.e. a list of trusted Certificate Authorities (CAs){{!RFC5280}}) for new TLS sessions.
-This list SHOULD be application specific and not use a global system trust store.
+This list SHOULD be application-specific and not use a global system trust store.
 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations SHOULD indicate their trust anchors when opening or accepting TLS sessions.
   See {{!RFC5246, Section 7.4.4}} and {{!RFC6066, Section 6}} for TLS 1.2 and {{!RFC8446, Section 4.2.4}} for TLS 1.3.
-* When the configured trust base changes (e.g., removal of a CA from the trust anchor; issuance of a new CRL for a given CA), implementations SHOULD reassess all connected peer's continued validity of the certificate path.
+* When the configured trust base changes (e.g., removal of a CA from the trust anchor; issuance of a new CRL for a given CA), implementations SHOULD reassess the continued validity of the certificate path of all connected peers.
 This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.
 * Implementations SHOULD NOT keep a connection open for longer than the validity span of the peer certificate.
 At the time the peer certificate expires, the connection SHOULD be closed and re-opened.

-RADIUS/(D)TLS peers SHOULD NOT be pre-configured with a list of trusted CAs by the vendor or manufacturer that are enabled by default.
+RadSec endpoints SHOULD NOT be pre-configured with a list of trusted CAs by the vendor or manufacturer that are enabled by default.
-Instead, the peers SHOULD start off with an empty CA list as trust anchor.
+Instead, the endpoints SHOULD start off with an empty CA list as trust anchor.
 The addition of a CA SHOULD be done only when manually configured by the administrator.
 This does not preclude vendors or manufacturers including their trust list in their products, but the enabling of those lists should be a conscious decision by an administrator.

-RADIUS/(D)TLS clients and servers MUST follow {{!RFC9525}} when validating peer identities.
+RadSec endpoints MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below:

 * Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
-* RADIUS/(D)TLS clients validate the servers identity to match their local configuration, accepting the identity on the first match:
+* RadSec clients validate the servers identity to match their local configuration, accepting the identity on the first match:
-  * If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
+  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
-  * If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
+  * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
-  * If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
+  * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.
   * Clients MAY use other attributes of the certificate to validate the server's identity, but it MUST NOT accept any certificate without validation.
   * Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
-* RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
+* RadSec servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
   * For clients configured by their source IP address, the configured IP address is matched against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.